Listen to the podcast “When and How to Leave a Church.”

 When twenty or two hundred people gather together from different walks of life, there are bound to be conflicting opinions about how the church should be run, what programs should be available, and which priorities should be on the agenda.

 In the rapidly changing culture in which we live, tension is often generational.
-A young family is likely to feel frustrated in a church that is led by older men who appear to be set in their ways.
-On the other hand, a middle-aged couple may feel increasingly uncomfortable in the pews purchased by their forefathers if new leadership shifts the focus to being “relevant.”
+For example, a young family is likely to feel frustrated in a church that is led by older men who appear to be set in their ways.
+An older couple may feel uncomfortable if new leadership introduces contemporary music or new programs.
 Whatever the case, most churches have attendees who live in limbo between staying and leaving.

 If you are upset, don’t be reactionary.
 You can afford to wait a few more months.